Best Little Book of Birds

 Description

-Oregon’s coast is teeming with scores of beautiful birds, and the Best Little Book of Birds: The Oregon Coast will help you find them.
-From regal ospreys and iconic eagles to frenetic sandpipers and colorful kingfishers, this easy-to-use book will help you identify more than 100 commonly occurring birds that help make the Oregon coast the natural wonder that it is.
-An emphasis on best practices and habitat sustainability help empower conservation and ensure that birding on the coast will be possible for years to come.
-Perfect for budding and experienced birders alike, this sleek and compact guide is the ideal travel companion for every trip to the coast.
+The Cascade Range is teeming with scores of beautiful birds, and the Best Little Book of Birds: The Cascade Range and Columbia River Gorge will help you find them.
+From the White-headed Woodpecker and the American Dipper to the Pacific Wren and Townsend's Warbler, this easy-to-use book will help you identify more than 100 commonly occurring birds that help make the Cascade region the natural wonder that it is.
+An emphasis on best practices and habitat sustainability help empower conservation and ensure that birding in this area will be possible for years to come.
+Perfect for budding and experienced birders alike, this sleek and compact guide is the ideal travel companion for every trip.

-Oregon’s coast is teeming with scores of beautiful birds, and the Best Little Book of Birds: The Oregon Coast will help you find them.
-From regal ospreys and iconic eagles to frenetic sandpipers and colorful kingfishers, this easy-to-use book will help you identify more than 100 commonly occurring birds that help make the Oregon coast the natural wonder that it is.
-An emphasis on best practices and habitat sustainability help empower conservation and ensure that birding on the coast will be possible for years to come.
-Perfect for budding and experienced birders alike, this sleek and compact guide is the ideal travel companion for every trip to the coast.
+The Cascade Range is teeming with scores of beautiful birds, and the Best Little Book of Birds: The Cascade Range and Columbia River Gorge will help you find them.
+From the White-headed Woodpecker and the American Dipper to the Pacific Wren and Townsend's Warbler, this easy-to-use book will help you identify more than 100 commonly occurring birds that help make the Cascade region the natural wonder that it is.
+An emphasis on best practices and habitat sustainability help empower conservation and ensure that birding in this area will be possible for years to come.
+Perfect for budding and experienced birders alike, this sleek and compact guide is the ideal travel companion for every trip.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use